andreasvirkus/cottage/pages/_posts/footnotes-on-the-web/index.md

 We can then leverage this "active fragment" styling to highlight the relevant footnote.

-## The CSS counter
+## 2. The CSS counter

-I really like this one, as I rarely see a great use for CSS counters outside lists and I always find them super nifty!
+I really like this one, as I rarely see a great use-case for CSS counters outside lists and I always find them super nifty!
 I find that counters make perfect sense for footnotes and they almost seem made to fit for this very purpose.